advigator/guides/src/pages/index.md

 description: Learn how to use Advigator to grow your business on Amazon
 ---

-Learn how to use Advigator to grow your business on Amazon {% .lead %}

 {% quick-links %}

 {% quick-link title="Getting started" icon="installation" href="/docs/getting-started/start" description="Step-by-step guides to start campaigns" /%}